 The Department of Foreign Affairs and Trade does not issue travel advice for Nauru at this time.

-If the situation in this country or destination changes and a travel advice is issued, travellers can be automatically notified by subscribing to our e-mail subscription service.
+If the situation in this country changes, and a travel advice is issued, travellers can be automatically notified by subscribing to our email subscription service.

 Foreign Affairs Canada, the British Foreign and Commonwealth Office, and the US State Department also issue travel advice for their citizens.